tesselode/kira/readme.md

 );
 ```

-### Playing a sound with a low-pass filter applied
+Playing a sound with a low-pass filter applied (this makes the audio sound

-This makes the audio sound muffled.
+muffled):

 ```rust
 use kira::{